thenbrent/multisite-user-management/readme.txt

 == Changelog ==

+= 0.6 =
+* bbPress registration now supported.
+* Dashboard blog's role is added if WordPress doesn't add it.
+For example, because you're using the Theme My Login plugin.

 = 0.5 =
 * Roles now assigned on login.
 Plugin can now live in the wp-content/plugins directory.